Linhao-Qian/10x-AI-Engineer-Hackathon/README.md

 This project is a full-stack, AI-powered talent-matching platform built for the "10x AI Engineer Hackathon".
 It leverages Next.js for the web app, Supabase for the database, and Cohere's embed-english-v3.0 model for semantic job-candidate matching.
 The project was developed using advanced AI tools: **Cursor** and **Claude 3.7**.

+This project has been deployed on Vercel.
+Please visit https://10x-ai-engineer-hackathon.vercel.app/ to check the live demo.

 ---

 ## Project Structure